The demand for data scientists and data practitioners continues to increase.

 - Currency and unit conversions

-And with more data available, data professionals see more problems.
+And with more data available, data professionals see more problems within it.
 Each data set comes with a unique set of challenges that must be taken care of before moving forward in the analysis.

 Additionally, data wrangling greatly depends on: